// blog/developer/

 Why Visual Generators Beat Memorization

-There is a reason CSS layout generators are among the most popular developer tools on the internet.
+CSS layout generators rank among the most-used developer tools for a reason.
 Layout is inherently visual.
-Reading justify-content: space-evenly in a text editor tells you nothing about how it will actually look until you see it in a browser.
+Reading justify-content: space-evenly in a text editor tells you nothing about how it will look until you see it in a browser.

 Visual generators close that feedback loop.
 You see the result as you change properties, which means you learn faster and make fewer mistakes.
-After a while, the common patterns do stick in your memory, but you got there through experimentation rather than rote memorization.
+Over time, the common patterns do stick in memory, but you get there through experimentation rather than rote memorization.

-The workflow that experienced developers use: open a layout generator, build the layout visually, copy the CSS, paste it into your project, then minify it with a CSS Minifier before deploying.
-No shame in that process.
+The workflow experienced developers use: open a layout generator, build the layout visually, copy the CSS, paste it into your project, then minify it with a CSS Minifier before deploying.
 Speed and accuracy matter more than proving you can write Flexbox from memory.

 Is Flexbox or Grid better for responsive design?